 Page Loading Speeds

-Lots of factors affect how fast a website page loads, there is nothing more frustrating for a customer waiting for your content and images to load before they can access your page.
-The bottom line is the faster a page loads the higher Google will rank your website in the search engine returns.
+Lots of factors affect how fast a website page loads.
+There is nothing more frustrating for a customer than waiting for your content and images to load before they can access your page.
+The bottom line is the faster a page loads, the higher Google will rank your website in the search engine returns.
 Factors like errors from conflicting plugins, using outdated formats, or the biggest one which is having content heavy pages.

 We do this with all our images used.
 The result is faster loading pages and a higher return in the Google rankings which translates to more visitors to your website.
-After all this is the name of the game.
+After all, that is the name of the game.

 Not only is it important to have security in place for the server and also for the website, but the connection between your website and the visitor is also important.

-Google search algorithm looks to whether or not your website using a secure data transfer protocol called HTTPS.
-This means that the transfer of date between your website’s server and the visitor’s device is encrypted.
-So, it cannot be intercepted.
+Google search algorithm looks to whether or not your website is using a secure data transfer protocol called HTTPS.
+This means that the transfer of date between your website’s server and the visitor’s device is encrypted and cannot be intercepted.
 It was first used for online shopping and the use of personal data and credit card information.

-If you are not using the HTTPS protocol an alert from many browsers (like Chrome) will let the visitor know that your website is unsecure – not good!
+If you are not using the HTTPS protocol, an alert from many browsers (like Chrome) will let the visitor know that your website is unsecure.
+This is not a good impression!

 - A small padlock in your URL indicating the details of your SSL Certificate.

-- Establishing a trust with your new visitors and customers.
+- Establishing trust with your new visitors and customers.

 - Faster website speed (the new HTTP/2 protocol favours HTTPS).

-- Access to new tools that require increased security (ie. listed in Google Maps).
+- Access to new tools that require increased security (that is, listed in Google Maps).

 - Increased analytics data.